 - What do you mean your protagonist has family ties.
 At the very least, they should be an orphan.
 What is this–amateur hour?

 - Boring story?
 Add zombies.
 Or vampires.
+Or zompires.

 - Dads should always be clueless.
 Especially if they're doing women's work.

 - That Latina maid seems a little boring.
 Let's make her sassy.
 In fact, let's make her sassy and spicy if you know what I mean!

 - You know, that alien race's culture seems a little flat.
 Let's model them after a single racial stereotype.
 Jews are always a big hit.
 Space Jews.

 - Wait, you're actually worried about accusations of racial stereotypes?
 In that case, make everyone white.

 - Stalking is romantic!
 Don't let anyone tell you that women don't love guys who break and enter.

 - To make that villain just a little more evil, let's make him cultured and a bit effeminate.

 - Trouble making that romance click?
 Make one of them adorkable and the other crazy hot.
 Social anxiety never held anyone back in real life.